Frequently asked questions

 We plan a similar approach to these, and we are examining other examples to see what lessons can be learnt that would benefit the development.

 To develop the site in its entirety is likely to take at least ten years from now.
 We are closely following the local plan timeline prior to a planning application being made.
-The local plan is due for adoption in 2019.
+The Guildford Borough Local plan which includes Blackwell Farm was formally adopted on 25 April 2019.

-We are keen to develop this land carefully and considerately and, should the site be chosen, the development will occur in phases.
+We are keen to develop this land carefully and considerately with the development occurring in several phases.

 We envisage a full range of house types, sizes and tenures.
 The market will shift over time but at this stage we see a real need for smaller homes for young families who are unable to buy homes or rent in this area.

-Yes, the Local Plan will require a proportion of affordable housing on the site, which means housing for specified eligible households whose needs are not met by the market.
+Yes, the Local Plan requires a proportion of affordable housing on the site, which means housing for specified eligible households whose needs are not met by the market.

 The University is looking at the scope for ensuring key workers are included in the specified eligible households.